CZ-NIC/knot/doc/reference.rst

 An ordered list of up to 4 hostnames to match against peer's certificate.
 At least one must match for successful certificate validation (see :ref:`server_ca-file`).
+If the list is non-empty, communication with the remote is only possible via QUIC or TLS protocols, and a peer certificate is required.

 *Default:* not set